bangalter555/Tourism-Web-page/README.md

 ### About section

-#### In this section you'll find very important and useful information regarding international contact, different access and contact info of different international travel agencies.
+#### In this section you'll find very important and useful information regarding both national and international acces, access by air and contact info of different international travel agencies.

 ### Booking section